 - 1/4 teaspoon coriander seed

-Heat a small skillet on medium-high and add spices.
-Toast, stirring frequently, until fragrant and coriander seeds begin to darken.
-Set aside and either transfer to a reusable spice bag or add loose to cider.
+Heat a small skillet over medium-high heat and add spices.
+Toast, stirring frequently, until spices are fragrant and coriander seeds begin to darken.
+Add loose to cider, or add to cider in a cheesecloth sachet or a reusable spice bag for easy removal later.

-Serve plain, or with a slice of lemon, extra brandy, or a small grating of nutmeg.
+Serve plain, or with a slice of lemon, extra brandy or other liquor, or a small grating of nutmeg.
 If keeping warm for service, remove spices.